How to Use Awario for Reddit Lead Generation

 How does social listening fit into online lead generation?

-A good setup ensures that potential leads are laid down before you, as opposed to tiresome manual search.
-Generally, all you would need to do is choose a few keywords to track, and wait until conversations matching your search are posted.
+A good setup ensures that potential leads are laid down before you, as opposed to a tiresome manual search.
+Generally, all you would need to do with social listening powered lead gen is choose a few keywords to track and wait until conversations matching your search are posted.

 After that, you’re free to take a look at discovered leads, estimate their potential, and plan ahead on how to proceed.
 There’re a lot of choices to make when considering your best way forward.

 Do you use the brand’s account to reply, or your own?
 Is it better to reply to their post publicly, or go right to direct messaging?
 When is the right moment to go straight to business?
-Unique context aside, the answers revolve around the platform you’re using.
+Unique context aside, the answers revolve around the platform you’re using and the audience you're targeting.

 Say, people on LinkedIn are more receptive to business talk, as finding new opportunities, methods, or tools is the reason they’re here.
 So, you can afford to be a bit more direct and sales-y there.